vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 +++

-successive streams between 2500 B.C. and 1500 B.C.
-Others would go further back in time-scale from certain astronomical evidences.
+## THE PERIODS IN INDIAN HISTORY

-5.1 THE PERIODS IN INDIAN HISTORY The time-periods in Indian history necessary for our purpose are shown in the Chronological Table.
+The time-periods in Indian history necessary for our purpose are shown in the Chronological Table.

 The earliest civilization so far discovered in India is the Harappa-Mohenjo-Daro civilization (sometimes also called the Indus-Valley civilization) named after the two ancient buried cities of Harappa in the Punjab and Mohenjo-Daro in Sind.
 They were first brought to light by the late R.D.
 Banerjee, Superinten dent of the Western Circle of Archaeology of India in 1924. · It has now been ascertained that this civilization extended right upto Rupar on the Sutlej in the east and to the Narmada valley in the south.
 This civilization was certainly contemporaneous with the Mesopotamian civilizations of about 2500 B.C., nearly 500 years before the city of Babylon had risen to supremacy amongst the cities of Sumer and Akkad ; and with the first dynastic civilization of Egypt.
 How far back it projected into the time-scale is not yet known, but certainly many thousand years back.